CompuTec/computec-docs/docs/processforce/user-guide/system-initialization/general-settings/pm-tab.md

 # Plant Maintenance tab

-The PM tab in ProcessForce focuses on configuring essential parameters that support efficient Plant Maintenance (PM) operations.
-It enables you to enforce classification rules and standardize maintenance-related data, ensuring consistency across maintenance orders, equipment categories and service tracking.
-These configurations play a critical role in structuring preventive and corrective maintenance activities, optimizing spare parts usage and improving overall asset reliability.
+The PM tab in ProcessForce allows you to configure key settings that support streamlined and standardized Plant Maintenance (PM) operations.
+It helps enforce classification rules and maintain consistency across maintenance orders, equipment categories, and service records.
+These configurations are essential for organizing both preventive and corrective maintenance activities, optimizing the use of spare parts, and enhancing overall asset reliability.

 To access the PM tab:

 :::info Navigation
-Administration → System Initialization → General Settings → ProcessForce tab → PM Tab
+Administration → System Initialization → General Settings → ProcessForce tab → PM tab
 :::

 ![PM tab](./media/pm-tab.webp)

-## Setting Description
+## Key Settings

 **Force Class Code if Category is selected**: When this checkbox is enabled, the system will enforce the assignment of a Class Code whenever a Category is selected for a maintenance object.
 This ensures consistency in classification and can help standardize data across equipment and maintenance records.